biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 So why aren't these hobbies taken seriously?
 It's because schools are still seen as the main venue of a person's development.
 However, there's more to learning than what can be found in school; here's how schools fail students, and how online spaces make up for this.

-### Section 1
+### Schools, spaces, and how students do in them

 First, our educational institutions are designed to benefit the system, not the student.
+They are influenced by what sociologist George Ritzer calls ["McDonaldization"](https://www.cpp.edu/~ddwills/courses/ant352/readings352/McDonaldization.htm), where principles of the fast food industry, driven by “rationality,” dominate other sectors of society.
+It is expressed through four characteristics: efficiency, calculability, predictability, and control.
+Efficiency is seen in grouping students by age and replacing teachers with online lessons.
+Calculability is seen in ridiculous class sizes and high stakes testing.
+Predictability is seen in standardized curriculums and overreliance on lecture slides.
+Control is seen in automatic grading and using fear as incentive.

-They are influenced by what sociologist George Ritzer calls "McDonaldization".
+To summarize, here's a statement from [educator Shelley Wright](https://shelleywright.wordpress.com/2014/08/16/the-mcdonaldization-of-education-the-rise-of-slow/): "McDonaldization attempts to wipe out any of the messiness or inefficiencies of learning.
+Instead, it attempts to reduce it to a commodity that can be packaged, marketed and sold.
+Rather than cultivating a deep, holistic love of learning that touches every aspect of a student’s life, learning has been reduced to an assembly line.
+In reality, we’ve imposed a mechanistic view of life onto how people learn, which is largely an organic process, and at a great cost."

 So how do virtual spaces — like video games and online communities — serve them?
 In ["Video Games are the Future of Education"](https://nabeelqu.co/education), Nabeel Qureshi gives multiple conclusions.